How to Live a Life Denying Your Flesh

-- We should not flinch or turn away from suffering that He brings or allows.
+- Don’t flinch or turn away from the suffering that He brings or allows.

-- We must faithfully and especially teach our kids about His death and resurrection for our sins, in order that they, too, might be saved, and live for Christ.
+- Faithfully teach our children about Jesus’ death and resurrection for our sins in order that they, too, might be saved and live for Christ

-- We should pray and ask Him what denying the flesh should look like in our own lives, ask forgiveness where we are not walking in the Spirit, and not impose our standard on others.
+- Pray and ask Him what denying the flesh should look like in our own lives, ask forgiveness where we are not walking in the Spirit, and not impose our standards on others

 Related Posts For More Thoughts on Denying Your Flesh: